Marjory Stoneman Douglas High School: Drama Club

 Several students in the Marjory Stoneman Douglas Drama Club wrote "Shine," a song memorializing the victims of the school shooting in 2018 and others who have experienced gun violence.
 It has been performed at various venues, including a nationally-broadcast CNN town hall, and at the March for Our Lives rally in Washington, DC, on March 24, 2018.
 It has also been performed by other musical groups, such as the Badiene Magaziner Vocal Studio at the March for Our Lives rally in New York City on the same day.
 The drama club performed at the 2018 Tony Awards.

 Newspaper

 The Eagle Eye was the student-run news publication of Marjory Stoneman Douglas High School.
 They made international press for their reporting of the 2018 shooting and its aftermath.
 Two issues of the student newspaper were submitted for the Pulitzer Prize for their work covering student obituaries.

 Demographics

 As of the 2017–18 school year, the total student enrolment was 3,330.
 The ethnic makeup of the school was 57% White, 22% Hispanic, 11% Black, 7% Asian and 3% multiracial.
+The school is 40% Jewish.
 27% of the students were eligible for free or reduced cost lunch.